 How you report gains and losses depends on whether the property was business, income-producing, or personal-use property.

 Personal-use property.
 If you have a loss, use both of the following.

-• Form 4684.

-Schedule A (Form 1040), Itemized Deductions.
+- Form 4684. - Schedule A (Form 1040), Itemized Deductions (or Form 1040NR, Schedule A, if you are a nonresident alien).